grafana/grafana/docs/sources/explore/trace-integration.md

 +++
-title = "Trace integration"
+title = "Tracing in Explore"
-description = "Configure tracing in Explore" keywords = ["explore", "trace",] aliases = ["/docs/grafana/latest/features/explore/"]
+description = "Tracing in Explore" keywords = ["explore", "trace",] aliases = ["/docs/grafana/latest/features/explore/"]
-weight = 10
+weight = 20
 +++

-# Visualize trace
+# Tracing in Explore

 Explore allows you to visualize traces from tracing data sources.
 This is only available in Grafana v7.0+.